-Kiren's Actor portraits include: Cate Blanchett, Hugo Weaving, Julie Delpy, Olivia Newton John, Miranda Otto, Greta Scacchi, Billy Connolly, Bojana Novakovic, Alyssa Sutherland and Naomi Watts.
+Kiren is ranked within the Australian film and television industry as an A grade photographer.
+His portrait list includes Cate Blanchett, Hugo Weaving, Julie Delpy, Olivia Newton John, Miranda Otto, Greta Scacchi, Billy Connolly, Bojana Novakovic, Alyssa Sutherland and Naomi Watts.

 To me, good actor headshot photography is about giving the actor the space to be present and creating an environment where they feel comfortable and free to play with ideas.
 When I work with actors I like to let the photography session develop organically.
 I find this is the best method for creating spontaneity, which of course is where you do your best work.